(2019)

 Jim D'Ville is a music educator and facilitator who is on a mission to get ukulele players off the paper and playing music by ear.

 Katy Vernon is a Minneapolis / St. Paul based singer songwriter.
 She grew up in London, England and has been writing and singing as long as she can remember.
-It’s served as an outlet to write about serious personal issues, these include the loss of both her mother and father when she was a child, and also a way to tap into the natural joy that singing brings out in her.

-Lil Rev grew up in Milwaukee, WI where he still resides today.
+Lil' Rev grew up in Milwaukee, WI where he still resides today.
 Growing up in the shadows of American Motors Corp, Briggs N Stratton, and A.O.
 Smith, he was inspired by the sights and sounds of an industrial powerhouse in flux.

 Melissa Nannen has been creating music since the age of 5 through a variety of means and finally found her perfect instrument in the ukulele during a cold, snowy winter in 2014.
 She has been writing original songs since she was 15 on her guitar, but found the ukulele took her songwriting and playing abilities into uncharted territory.